w3c/webidl2.js/README.md

 * `type`: Always one of "iterable", "legacyiterable", "maplike" or "setlike".
 * `idlType`: An array with one or more [IDL Types](#idl-type) representing the declared type arguments.
-* `readonly`: Whether the maplike or setlike is declared as read only.
+* `readonly`: An object with a string type field `trivia` if the maplike or setlike is declared as read only.
+* `trivia`: A trivia object.
 * `extAttrs`: A list of [extended attributes](#extended-attributes).